Antyesti/Pokedex/README.md

   System Access API to save/reopen the same file directly (with a "Load last file" chip to reopen it next session), falling back to standard download/upload dialogs elsewhere.
 - Deleting a Pokémon shows an "Undo" action in a toast notification.
+Once that toast expires with the deletion still pending, a History button appears above the footer to restore any pending deletion individually, not just the most recent one; it stays hidden otherwise.
 - The roster, trainer name, and settings autosave to the browser's `localStorage` after every change and are restored automatically on the next visit.
 Export remains the way to back up a roster or move it to